Socially Responsible Investing - How to Get Started Today!

 The fund's factsheet also provides a detailed weighting of the stocks it holds, providing useful insight to investors, as shown below by its top ten holdings (from 161 stocks in the fund):

 This level of information is very useful to the individual investor.
-Not only can the investor choose to invest in the actual ETF itself, but they can also choose stocks from the ETF's holdings.
+Not only can the investor choose to invest in the actual ETF itself, but they can also choose socially responsible investing companies and stocks from the ETF's holdings.
 After all, the ETF provider (iShares) has already done the work to find the best large and mid-cap companies that are leading the way in ESG practices.
 This can save a huge amount of time for the individual investor!

 Source: Admiral Markets MetaTrader 5, #SUSA, Monthly - Data range: 1 Oct 2005 to 5 Nov 2020, performed on 5 Nov 2020 at 11:09 am GMT.
 Please note: Past performance is not a reliable indicator of future results.